 Image Credit: Biskut Samperit/Custard Cookies by Lisa's Lemony Kitchen

-Dahlia Biscuit or also known as kuih semperit in Malaysia, is an old custard butter cookie.
-It is a small cookie shaped like flower topped with chopped cherries.
-It is made from butter, icing sugar, egg yolk, cake flour, corn flour and custard powder.
+Dahlia Biscuit or also known as kuih semperit in Malaysia is an old custard butter cookie.
+It is a small cookie shaped like a flower topped with chopped cherries.
+It is made from butter, icing sugar, egg yolk, cake flour, cornflour, and custard powder.
 Kuih Semperit is another popular kuih raya where once you start eating one, you can never stop.
-This is a must have kuih raya due to its wonderful taste and we recommend you try baking one yourself!
+This is a must-have kuih raya due to its wonderful taste and we recommend you try baking one yourself!

 Image Credit: Ant’s Nest Cookies (Biskut Sarang Semut) on asian inspirations